2dpodcast/recipe-helper/reference/improvements.md

 * Can possibly save sessions on remote server for easy resuming

-* Add ability to: deny recipe (find different one)
+* Add ability to: deny recipe (find different one), say multiple ingredients at once (doesn't work very well with speech recognition)

 * Add fuzzy search to match partial ingredients list